How to Get Your Wife Back After Divorce

 And consider this: I'm trained in Gottman Method Couples Therapy.
 If you want serious help, coaching might be your answer.

-Show Her You've Changed
+Showing Her You've Genuinely Changed

 Actions speak louder than words.
 Don't just say you've changed.
 Prove it.

-But here's the key: Change for yourself first.
+But here's the key: change for yourself first.
 She'll notice, and it'll mean more.

 Why "for yourself" matters: